chetanyb/zk-sampler/zk-sampler/README.md

 #### 💬 Questions or Collaborations?

-Hit us up if you’re a:
+Hit us up if you're a:
 - Sampling platform 🧰
 - Plugin dev 🎛
 - Music DAO 🎵
 - Artist 🔊

-I’d love to build with you.
+I'd love to build with you.

 ---